 As a rule, the data collected is deleted after seven days, unless we need it longer for any of the purposes specified above in exceptional cases.
 In those cases, we delete the data without delay after the purpose has ceased to exist.

-Some cookies we use because they are absolutely necessary for our website and its functions to be able to work properly.
+Some cookies we use because they are absolutely necessary for our website and its functions to be able to work properly (necessary cookies).
 These cookies are stored automatically when our website is pulled up or a certain function is run, unless you have prevented cookies from being set by making the relevant adjustments in your browser.
-In contrast, cookies that are not absolutely necessary are stored in order to improve the comfort and performance of our web pages, for example, or to store certain settings that you made.
+In contrast, cookies that are not absolutely necessary are stored in order to improve the comfort and performance of our web pages (e.g. statistics cookies), for example, or to store certain settings that you made.
 We also use these kinds of cookies to determine information on how often certain areas of our web pages are accessed, so that we can tune them more specifically to your needs in the future.

-Most of the cookies are only needed for the duration of the current service in use or of your session and is then deleted again or loses its validity as soon as you have closed our website or your current session has expired ("session cookies").
-Only in individual cases are cookies stored for a longer period of time, for example in order to recognize you the next time to pull up our website in the future and in order to be able to open the stored settings ("persistent cookies").
+Most of the cookies are only needed for the duration of the current service in use or of your session and is then deleted again or loses its validity as soon as you have closed our website or your current session has expired.
+Only in individual cases are cookies stored for a longer period of time, for example in order to recognize you the next time to pull up our website in the future and in order to be able to open the stored settings.
 This allows you to be able to access our website more quickly and comfortably without having to make certain settings again.
-Persistent cookies are deleted automatically after expiration of a pre-defined period of time, which may vary depending on the type of cookie and its function when you visit the page or the domain that the cookie belongs to.
+These cookies are deleted automatically after expiration of a pre-defined period of time, which may vary depending on the type of cookie and its function when you visit the page or the domain that the cookie belongs to.

 Accepting cookies is not mandatory when using our web pages.
-If you do not want cookies to be used, you can make the relevant settings in your browser that will prevent cookies from being stored on your end device or you can use the separate opt-out options.
+If you do not want cookies to be used, you can refuse your consent or make the relevant settings in your browser that will prevent cookies from being stored on your end device.
 Please keep in mind that this may limit the functional capability and the scope of functions on our web pages.
 You can delete stored cookies in the system settings of your browser at any time.
 An overview of the currently used cookies can be found at here.

 c.
 Google Analytics